Skip to Main Content

 Set Decorators

-Expert set decorators bringing Indonesian interiors to life—from ornate Javanese palace chambers to contemporary Balinese villa design.
+Pro set decorators bringing Indonesian interiors to life—from ornate Javanese palace chambers to modern Balinese villa design.

+Here is how this works in practice.
 A set decorator selects and arranges the furnishings, artwork, drapery, and decorative details that bring a production designer's vision to life on screen.
-In Indonesia, this means drawing on an extraordinarily diverse design heritage across thousands of islands—from the carved teak interiors of Javanese kratons to the open-air pavilion aesthetic of Balinese compounds and the Dutch colonial architecture of Bandung and Semarang.
+In Indonesia, this means drawing on an extraordinarily varied design heritage across thousands of islands—from the carved teak interiors of Javanese kratons to the open-air pavilion aesthetic of Balinese compounds and the Dutch colonial build style of Bandung and Semarang.

+Here is the short of it.
 We connect you with Indonesian set decorators who know where to source locally—from Jakarta's Jalan Surabaya antique market and Bali's furniture workshops in Ubud and Mas to Yogyakarta's batik artisans and Javanese furniture dealers.
-Our network spans all major production regions, with professionals experienced in dressing everything from ancient temple interiors to modern Jakarta high-rises.
+Our network spans all major production regions, with pros skilled in dressing everything from ancient temple interiors to modern Jakarta high-rises.

 Complete Set Decoration Services